-This Quarterly Report on Form 10-Q contains certain statements that are forward-looking within the meaning of Section 27a of the Securities Act of 1933 and that involve risks and uncertainties, including, but not limited to the uncertainties associated with research and development activities, clinical trials, our ability to raise capital, the integration of acquired companies and technologies, the timing of and our ability to achieve regulatory approvals, dependence on others to market our licensed products, collaborations, future cash flow, the timing and receipt of licensing and milestone revenues, the future success of our marketed products and products in development, our ability to manufacture amlexanox products in commercial quantities, our sales projections, and the sales projections of our licensing partners, our ability to achieve licensing milestones and other risks described below as well as those discussed elsewhere in this 10-Q, the Annual Report on Form 10-K as of December 31, 2002 and documents incorporated by reference.
+This Quarterly Report on Form 10-Q contains certain statements that are forward-looking within the meaning of Section 27a of the Securities Act of 1933 and that involve risks and uncertainties, including, but not limited to the uncertainties associated with research and development activities, clinical trials, our ability to raise capital, the integration of acquired companies and technologies, the timing of and our ability to achieve regulatory approvals, dependence on others to market our licensed products, collaborations, future cash flow, the timing and receipt of licensing and milestone revenues, the future success of our marketed products and products in development, our ability to manufacture amlexanox products in commercial quantities, our sales projections, and the sales projections of our licensing partners, our ability to achieve licensing milestones and other risks described below as well as those discussed elsewhere in this Form 10-Q, the Annual Report on Form 10-K as of December 31, 2002, documents incorporated by reference, and other documents and reports that we file periodically with the Securities and Exchange Commission.
+Forward-looking statements contained in this Form 10-Q include, but are not limited to our plan to commence full scale production of Aphthasol(R) in the fourth quarter of 2003 and our ability to achieve compliance with American Stock Exchange continued listing requirements.